shoui520/shoui520.github.io/docs/shouimethod.md

 ### Diminishing usefulness of Anki.

+Although Anki used to feel equally useful when I was still in the intermediate stages, in the later stages it stopped feeling as useful as it once was.

 I never really quit Anki; it never felt like a burden on me, because I always did the [deck refresh thing](#holding-on-to-old-decks).
 This presented me with the opportunity to start mining words from a "blank slate"— how useful really is Anki when you already know Japanese?